Actionable Book Summary: Influence By Robert Cialdini

 A simple example to explain the power of contrast is the following: a friend of yours complains about his current job or about his girlfriend.
 Even though he might be right about some of the things, you can easily convince him that his current situation is better by making him remember his last job or his last girlfriend.
 Remind him of the worst moments of his previous job and compare them with the best conditions of his current one.
 This will surely confuse him.

 This technique can also be used when selling products to potential clients.

 First show clients the expensive products.
 If the client is not happy with the price you can then show them the package you originally wanted to show them – the more affordable plan.

-Following that logic, we can convince people to buy a shiny product; a car, a house at a higher price by first showing them a couple of not so perfect products.
+Following the logic, we can convince people to buy a shiny product, a car, a house at a higher price by first showing them a couple of not so perfect products.
 Then, we can follow up with a shiny new product at a higher price but possessing all qualities.
-This is a really simple technique used by salespeople around the world: Showing something not so beautiful first and then revealing the better, but the more expensive product, is the best way to justify the higher price.
+This is a really simple technique used by salespeople around the world.
+Showing something not so beautiful first and then revealing the better, but the more expensive product, is the best way to justify the higher price.

 Actually, that’s why people who show houses first present a couple of not so good options.